EdgeCaseBerg/wpJson4Harp/README.md

 TODO:

 - Taxonomy?
+- Add nav stuff to the PULL_TYPES area as well to help out with navigation
 - How does one pull in the comments to a post?
 - Use getopt to make cmd line arguments instead of constants
 - More examples!